 Research shows that the most successful treatment for panic disorder is a combination of antidepressant medication and cognitive behavioral therapy (CBT).
 Many clinicians recommend CBT as the first-line treatment, with medication added if necessary to make the patient comfortable enough to participate in CBT.

-In treating someone who has panic disorder with CBT, the clinician starts by working with the patient to think more flexibly about his anxiety.
-Rather than viewing the physical symptoms as dangerous, he practices tolerating them, knowing that they aren’t harmful.
+In treating someone who has panic disorder with CBT, the clinician starts by working with the patient to think more flexibly about their anxiety.
+Rather than viewing the physical symptoms as dangerous, they practice tolerating them, knowing that they aren’t harmful.

 To help the person disconnect the negative feelings associated with attacks, the therapist induces those physical sensations — the patient does jumping jacks or stair climbing to get the heart racing, spinning to get dizzy, breathing through a coffee straw to get shortness of breath.
 “We’re exposing you to the actual, physical feelings of a panic attack, one symptom at a time,” Dr. Bubrick explains.